 You’ve arrived in Kent.
 After driving over the covered bridge onto route 7, meander along the Housatonic River and land in the center of town.

-5:00 pm: Stop for a hot chocolate or cappuccino at KENT COFFEE AND CHOCOLATE by the railroad tracks.
+5:00 pm: Stop for a hot chocolate or cappuccino at 42 ON MAIN by the railroad tracks.
 Perhaps you decide on Thai or bubble tea instead.
 Choose something special from the case of gourmet chocolates made on site.
 Known for their unique truffles, try deciding between the popular sea salt, champagne or kahlua flavors.
 Maybe go outside the box and try bacon, masala chai, or coconut lime.
 Peruse the gifts and goodies including nut-free and sugar-free options.
 Breathe in the rich smells and feel yourself unwind!

 6:30 pm: KINGSLEY TAVERN another Kent-rooted, family-run business that makes you feel at home.
-The beef cows are raised at the same home where the recipes are conceived.
+The beef cows and veggies are raised here.
 Order the pork belly Saigon sandwich with kimchi and enjoy it with one of their signature cocktails.

 7:00 pm: Dinner at FIFE N’ DRUM.
 A long-time Kent fixture, a visit to the Fife is not just about good food.
 They make a Caesar Salad table-side that keeps people coming back.
 There is usually live music on Friday nights.
 It has been a meeting place for creative types for decades.
 Sit by the fire with a hot toddy or Irish coffee.

-10:00 am: RT FACTS DESIGN AND ANTIQUES. has been a secret source for designers for 25 years.
+10:00 am: RT FACTS DESIGN AND ANTIQUES has been a secret source for designers for over 30 years.
 What draws them is the mix of sleek contemporary pieces, designed and made right there, paired with interesting antique pieces.
-The weird and wonderful abound.
 There are deep marble bathtubs, 20′ high stone mantelpieces, and big museum cabinets filled with unusual treasures.
-It all looks fresh when mixed in with leather tables, gleaming steel bases and big white elliptical gesso mirrors.
-With three buildings and garden spaces, the Main Street shop is buzzing.
-The team makes much of the on-trend furniture on site.
-Next, head over to the 7,000 square foot museum-like showroom with soaring ceilings.
-It is two blocks away but don’t skip it.
+It all looks fresh when mixed in with leather tables, gleaming steel bases and white elliptical gesso mirrors.
+The team makes much of the on-trend furniture in the local workshop and moves it into the 7,000 square foot museum-like showroom with soaring ceilings.
 This location has the “wow” factor.
 Sit in the oversized marble throne chair and gaze up at the big polished steel mobile floating above.
-Kids love seeing the “dinosaurs” (actually reconstructed cow and horse skeletons).
+Kids love the seek-and-find challenge sheets.
+Come on the Second Saturday of fair-weather months for the KENT FLOWER MARKET on the front steps.

 12:00 pm: MAIN STREET KENT.
-Check out the boutique style shops offering local artisan work, one-of-a-kind gifts, and clothing in the welcoming small town atmosphere that is Kent.
-Stop in to the charming HOUSE OF BOOKS and pick up a book on the Appalachian Trail that passes through town.
+Check out the boutique style shops offering local artisan work, gifts, and clothing in the welcoming small town atmosphere that is Kent.
+Duck into the charming HOUSE OF BOOKS and pick up a book on the Appalachian Trail that passes through town.
 This wonderful bookstore is one of the last independent bookstores left in Connecticut.
+Next door is a delightful tiny market called WOODFORDS that sells local produce and baked goods.
 Just a few paces down the sidewalk is HERON GALLERY where one can find pottery, stylish kitchenware, artisan clothing, and a delightful children’s nook.
-Cross the street to FOREIGN CARGO and step into an exotic shop that is part retail and part museum.
-Buy some boots at SUNDOG SHOE & LEATHER, or shop for antiques at ROLLING RIVER or KOBLENZ.
-Spend an hour, or the rest of the afternoon!

 1:00 pm: SWYFT.
 Time to recharge.
 At Swyft you will feel you have been transported to a beautiful lodge in the Norwegian woods.
-Sit at the bar and chat with Michael, the mixologist.
+Sit at the bar and chat with the mixologist.
 The small plates menu changes daily.
 This is our favorite part.
-Treat yourself to a little tasting menu and order a few to share while you taste the beers on tap, many of them local.
-Try “Tempus”, by OEM Brewing, for which they snagged a rarely available keg.
+Treat yourself to a little tasting menu while you taste the beers on tap, many of them local.
+Try “Tempus”, by OEM Brewing.
 Feeling more exotic?
 Go for “Voodoo Ranger”, or any one of their other unique selections.

 1:30 pm: KENT WINE AND SPIRIT.
-Just north of JP GIFFORD’S and more than just a wine shop, Kent Wine and Spirit is a gem.
+More than just a wine shop, Kent Wine and Spirit is a gem.
 With 80 single malt scotches and 135+ types of beer and ales in stock, it’s the ideal place to feel adventurous and try something new.
 On the weekends you’ll find tastings of wine or specialty liquors, accompanied with insightful quips about the drinks’ origins or uniqueness from the charismatic staff.
-Grab a bottle of wine for later.
+Grab a bottle of wine for a picnic.

 2:00 pm: KENT FALLS.
 Cross the little covered footbridge over the stream and take in an ice-covered wonderland view of the falls.
 Conditions permitting, hike up the rustic woodland staircase that winds around the falls offering key overlooks.